 While the client's feet are submerged, the therapist gently massages from the foot to the hip working in a distal to proximal direction—the massage strokes toward the foot compliment the physiological effects of the heat (vasodilation).

 The client then switches their feet into the cold water tub for 1 minute.

-The therapist massages from the hip to the foot working strokes in a proximal to distal direction - each stroke is toward the heart.
-This encourages blood flow away from the feet complementing the physiological effects of the cold water (vasoconstriction).
+The therapist massages from the hip to the foot, working strokes in a proximal to distal direction - each stroke is toward the heart.
+This encourages blood flow away from the feet, complementing the cold water's physiological effects (vasoconstriction).